tradingvalleyinc/junior-backend-engineer/README.md

 ```

 <br>
-*Note: Change your_server to your server domain name or IP.
+*Note: Change <your_server> to your server domain name or IP & --data-raw's json data.

 ---